black-parrot/black-parrot/docs/eval_guide.md

 - Synopsys VCS (.v suffix)
 - Synopsys DC (.syn suffix)
 - Vivado (.vivado suffix)
+- BSG SV2V (.bsg_sv2v suffix)
+- SureLog (.surelog suffix)

 NOTE: Verilator is the free, open-source tool used to evaluate BlackParrot.
 VCS, DC, and Vivado are used for simulation and synthesis.
 If you wish to use these tools, set up the appropriate environment variables in Makefile.common

 ### Supported Programs
 More details about BlackParrot software can be found in the [Software Developer Guide](software_guide.md).
 Notably, BlackParrot has been tested with:
-- riscvitests (a set of unit tests for RISC-V functionality)
+- riscv-tests (a set of unit tests for RISC-V functionality)
 - BEEBS (Embedded core test suite)
 - Coremark (Standard benchmark for core performance)
 - bp-tests (one-off tests which are used to test various aspects of the system)
 - bp-demos (demo programs showing off special features of BlackParrot firmware)
 - spec2000, requires a copy of the proprietary spec2000 benchmark suite
+- spec2006, requires a copy of the proprietary spec2006 benchmark suite
+- spec2017, requires a copy of the proprietary spec2017 benchmark suite
 - Linux (A finite test of RISC-V Linux+BusyBox boot)

 Each program belongs to a test suite.
 The list of supported programs for each suite can be found in